Conquering Mt. Maagnaw, 8th Highest Mountain in the Philippines

 From Malaybalay, you can catch a jeepney or van heading to Lantapan—about 30 minutes away.

-Prepare your permits in advance, as Maagnaw is part of the Ancestral Domain of the Talandig and other Lumad groups.
-Secure your permits ahead of time, as Mount Maagnaw lies within the Ancestral Domain of the Talandig and other Lumad communities.
+• Prepare your permits in advance, as Maagnaw is part of the Ancestral Domain of the Talandig and other Lumad groups, climbing will require permits.
+However in our case, the organizers secure the fees and permits for us.
+One of the advantage joining an organized climb.

 About the Author